Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 increase in complexity.
 A selection of the most relevant documents are listed in (#documents) for reference.

 # Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [@!RFC2119] and [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

-Privacy terminology is as described in Section 3 of [@!RFC6973].

 DNS terminology is as described in [@?I-D.ietf-dnsop-terminology-bis] with one
 modification: we restate the clause in the original definition of Privacy-enabling DNS